Brooklyn man accused of using information from Bloomberg reporter for insider trading

 "Ed Hammond is a very accomplished reporter.
 We're not aware of any facts to suggest any wrongdoing on his part," the same Bloomberg spokeswoman said in an email statement.

-After Peltz began placing the trades with the help of co-conspirators between Feb.
-22, 2016 and March 11, 2016, Peltz had "numerous contacts" with Hammond over the phone and in person, the indictment alleges.
-Bloomberg published a story by Hammond about the approach on March 15, 2016, which pushed Ferro's stock up 4.7per cent.
+After Peltz began placing the trades with the help of co-conspirators between Feb 22, 2016 and Mar 11, 2016, Peltz had "numerous contacts" with Hammond over the phone and in person, the indictment alleges.
+Bloomberg published a story by Hammond about the approach on Mar 15, 2016, which pushed Ferro's stock up 4.7 per cent.

 A spokesperson for Ferro did not immediately respond to a request for comment.